-It’s important to know the signs of termites and how to identify termite tunnels in wood because an infestation can cause serious structural damage that is costly to repair.
+It’s important to know the warning signs of termites and how to identify termite tunnels in wood because a termite infestation can cause serious structural damage that is costly to repair.
 To prevent termite damage, familiarize yourself with these 5 signs of termites in your home and learn how to find evidence of termites.
 You also want to be proactive about termite control because often times this kind of damage is not covered by your home insurance.
 Proper precautions and maintenance are important to prevent larger problems down the road.

 1. Flying Insects and Shed Wings

 Once the last freeze of winter has passed, you might start to see swarms of winged termites.
 These are termites that are ready to mate and swarm in search of a new place to set up their budding colony.

 Some species swarm at night and are attracted to light sources.
 Other species may swarm in daylight, but all drywood termites tend to swarm after it rains and during specific times of the year.
 Other species will swarm in daylight, but all drywood termites tend to swarm after rain at particular times of the year.

 Termites will lose their wings once they have found a mate.
 They will then crawl to a nest to start a new colony.
 Because of this you will often see piles of discarded wings and winged termites in your home are often one of the first visible signs of a colony in or around your home.
 Keep an eye out for wings around your window sills and doors.